wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.0 =
+* Fix - Some price tiers that were coming from the DB in the incorrect order causing price tier value to be wrong in the cart.
+This has been corrected.
+* Fix - Conflict with the "n" key shortcode with Jetpack has been resolved.
+Now you will not see the notifications window popup.
+* Addition - New basic option, cart option, which allows you to send the customer back to the previous page instead of the cart after adding an item to the cart.
+Paired with the minicart widget, this is a nice option.
+* Addition - Subscription products through PayPal.
+Allow your customers to start a subscription right from your WP EasyCart.
+* Addition - New advanced option to turn your store into a simple catalog.
+If you do not want to allow a customer to checkout, use this option to simply display a list of product and their details.
+* Addition - Conversion rate now available for UPS to allow display of a different currency than that returned from UPS (which is based on your ship from country).
+* Addition - Conversion rate now available for FedEx to allow display of a different currency than that returned from FedEx (which is based on your ship from country).
+* Addition - Currency conversion widget now available.
+This will allow store's to display pricing in multiple currencies.
+* Addition - Now implemented with WPML or our own language translation tool.
+Use our widget to allow a customer to switch the entire store between languages or use WPML paired with our plugin to swap everything on the site.
+* Addition - Shipping rates by quantity.
+Similar to price and weight based shipping, instead, charge someone based on the quantity of items they purchase.
+* Addition - DHL live shipping now available for Full Version users.
 = 2.0.22 =
 * Fix - Removed the creation of the unused 'latest-design' folder.
 * Fix - No longer backing up the content in the 'wp-easycart' folder if the 'wp-easycart-data' folder exists.
 This will help many users who do not need this feature update and install.